jwharm/cairo-java-bindings/README.md

 * The functions for reading and comparing cairo version information are available in Java as static methods in the `Cairo` class.

+* Basic functionality is included to load fonts with FreeType2 for use with cairo.

 ## API Documentation

 All API documentation is available as Javadoc, and has been reworked to use Javadoc syntax and